A Quaint Market(Pintoresco Mercado)

 "Yes, two of them.
 The Habano you liked from last night, and this local one I only know by the red band and that the man at the shop likes it when I buy them."

 "Then why am I still sitting here while you stand over me?
-Let's go light them and give these girls a chance with each other.
+Let's go enjoy them and give these girls a chance with each other.
 They can order for us and we'll be back before the drinks arrive.
 The service really is terrible, I don't know why we come here."

 "Because it's expensive."